ClickCease

 Tax considerations

-Investment reporting may include information on the tax implications of the portfolio, including any tax-loss harvesting opportunities or tax-efficient strategies that have been implemented.
+Investment reporting may include information on the portfolio's tax implications, including any tax-loss harvesting opportunities or tax-efficient strategies that have been implemented.

 1.3